graphitemaster/neothyne/docs/DEVELOPERS.md

 Special care was taken to keep the geometry buffer small in size to reduce over all bandwidth.

-The geometry buffer is setup as follows:
+The geometry buffer is setup as follows (both attachments are RGBA8)
 ```
  R          G          B          A
 [diffuse R][diffuse G][diffuse B][spec power]
 [normals R][normals G][normals B][spec intensity]
 ```